Milton Berle: Late career

 In 1974, Berle had a minor altercation with a younger actor/comedian Richard Pryor when both appeared as guests on The Mike Douglas Show.
-At the time, Berle was discussing the emotional fallout from an experience he had with impregnating a woman with whom he was not married, having to then decide whether or not they would keep the child.
+At the time, Berle was discussing the emotional fallout from an experience he had with impregnating a woman to whom he was not married, having to then decide whether or not they would keep the child.
 During his talk, Pryor let out a laugh, to which Berle took exception and confronted him, stating, "I wish, I wish, Richard, that I could have laughed at that time at your age when I was your age, the way you just laughed now, but I just couldn't ...
 I told you this nine years ago, and now I'll tell you on the air in front of millions of people: Pick your spots, baby."
 This prompted Pryor to mockingly quip back, "All right, sweetheart" in a Humphrey Bogart voice.

 Another well-known incident of upstaging occurred during the 1982 Emmy Awards, when Berle and Martha Raye were the presenters of the Emmy for Outstanding Writing.
-Berle was reluctant to give up the microphone to the award's recipients from Second City Television and interrupted actor/writer Joe Flaherty's acceptance speech several times.
-After Flaherty made a joke, Berle replied sarcastically, "That's funny!"
-However, Flaherty's response of "Sorry, Uncle Miltie ... go to sleep," flustered Berle.
-SCTV later created a parody sketch of the incident, in which Flaherty beats up a Berle look-alike, shouting, "You'll never ruin another acceptance speech, Uncle Miltie!"
+Berle was reluctant to give up the microphone as the award's numerous recipients from Second City Television (SCTV) flooded the stage.
+Berle interrupted actor/writer Joe Flaherty's acceptance speech several times, with comments like, "Hurry up, we're 15 minutes over."
+After Flaherty made a joke about the size of the SCTV crew rivaling Hill Street Blues, Berle replied sarcastically, "That's funny."
+Flaherty's follow-up response of "Sorry, Uncle Miltie ... go to sleep," flustered Berle.

 In 1984, Berle appeared in drag in the video for "Round and Round" by the 1980s metal band Ratt (his nephew Marshall Berle was then their manager).
 He also made a brief appearance in the band's "Back For More" video as a motorcyclist.